 Following the victory in Europe and Japan, classes resumed at the campus on North Hill and the aviation program became a three-year Aeronautical Engineering program.
 Eleven years later in 1957, the modern era of aviation took hold with the addition of an Aircraft Maintenance Technology program which is known today as Aircraft Maintenance Engineers Technology.

 As aviation grew as an industry in Canada, SAIT had to add more programs to meet industry demand.
 In 1975 the Avionics Technology program began and continues today.
 As the aviation department grew, it needed new facilities and while new facilities were being developed at the main SAIT campus, the aviation programs were moved to temporary facilities at the Calgary International Airport.
 In 1986, the aviation programs returned to the main campus to take up residence in the Colonel James Walker building.

 In 1996 and in response to a need defined by the Department of National Defence, another aviation program was added: Aircraft Structures Technician.
 The addition of this program completed the evolution to the programs offered by SAIT today; however, newer and bigger challenges were still to come.

 After 2 years of study, the conclusion was reached that the aviation industry was on the brink of a significant shortage of skilled workers and that trend was going to continue for at least 20 years.
-Armed with that revelation, SAIT took the lead in responding to industry demand for more aviation maintenance graduates and sought assistance to develop a new aviation campus at the Calgary International Airport.
+Armed with that revelation, SAIT took the lead in responding to industry demand for more aviation maintenance graduates and sought assistance to developing a new aviation campus at the Calgary International Airport.